 The objective is to recover any deficit over a reasonable timeframe, and this will be periodically reviewed.
-Subject to affordability considerations a key principle will be to maintain the deficit contributions at the expected monetary levels from the preceding valuation (allowing for any indexation in these monetary payments over the recovery period).
+Subject to affordability considerations a key principle will be to maintain the deficit contributions at the expected monetary levels from the preceding valuation (allowing for any indexation in these monetary payments over the recovery period) taking into account any changes in the primary rate contribution requirements.

-For those employers assessed to be in surplus at the valuation date, the surplus will be removed over a maximum recovery period of 17 years, unless agreed otherwise with the Administering Authority.
+For those employers assessed to be in surplus at the valuation date, the surplus will be retained to act as a margin against adverse experience, unless agreed otherwise with the administering authority.